noahehall/theBookOfNoah/linux/docker/docker_new.md

   - CIDR
     - classless inter-domain routing
     - provides a way to specify an IP address and its routing prefix
+  - service portability
+    - the idea
+      - that a service could be running on any machine, in any container ina larger environment
+      - that a system where any process might run anywhere is more robust than systems with strict locality contraints

 # best practices